Autonomy (2012)

 Was there any 'challenge' or 'difficulty' in achieving some certain ideas in music you wanted to display on "Autonomy"?

 With "Autonomy" I'd like to challenge myself that being simple doesn't equal to being lazy..
 We need to redefine our perception and attitude to both simplicity and complexity..
 I mean, in this era of digital communication and social media, it takes you much more effort in order to achieve simplicity rather than complexity..
 I see more people right now can’t stand to watch DVD, or Youtube video with only 480p resolution..
-They want HD, they want BluRay..
+They want HD..
 More and more cars offer lots of fancy electronic and computerized stuff so you can be totally ‘connected’ while on the road, well, except with the road itself..
 This age has gone crazier and crazier, that's why simplicity is important as a statement to balance life's complexity..

 I feel that "Autonomy" has somewhat less technical approach in the structure of the songs, even though it is still rich and multi-layered, but for some listeners that think Kekal is a progressive metal/rock band may find the album a little bit simple to them.
 Would you agree?